 The park offers free shuttle services from various pickup points in downtown Vancouver.
-Your Fresh Track advisor can arrange a tour which includes Capilano Suspension Bridge Park.
+Your vacation advisor can arrange a tour which includes Capilano Suspension Bridge Park.

 Shop, eat, and experience Vancouver's diverse culture at Granville Island (5).
 Surrounded by stunning waterfront views, Granville Island sees millions of visitors each year.
 They come for the cafes and dock-side restaurants, boutiques, theatres and art galleries.
 You can easily spend a whole day on the island.
 Wander through the public market for hand-crafted gifts, and vibrant produce stands.
 The public market is open daily from 9 a.m. until 6 p.m. and is accessible by bus, car, boat, and on foot.

-The Insiders at Fresh Tracks recommend a food tour, as a great way to experience Granville Island.
+The local travel experts at Canadian Train Vacations recommend a food tour, as a great way to experience Granville Island.